hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 * `aws_elastic_block_store` - (Optional) Represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore)
 * `azure_disk` - (Optional) Represents an Azure Data Disk mount on the host and bind mount to the pod.
 * `azure_file` - (Optional) Represents an Azure File Service mount on the host and bind mount to the pod.
-* `ceph_fs` - (Optional) Represents a Ceph FS mount on the host that shares a pod's lifetime
+* `ceph_fs` - (Optional) Represents a Ceph FS mount on the host that shares a pod's lifetime.
 * `cinder` - (Optional) Represents a cinder volume attached and mounted on kubelets host machine.
+For more info see https://github.com/kubernetes/examples/tree/master/mysql-cinder-pd#mysql-installation-with-cinder-volume-plugin.
-For more info see http://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+* `csi` - (Optional) CSI represents storage that is handled by an external CSI driver.
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/storage/volumes/#csi).
 * `fc` - (Optional) Represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.
 * `flex_volume` - (Optional) Represents a generic volume resource that is provisioned/attached using an exec based plugin.
 This is an alpha feature and may change in future.
 * `flocker` - (Optional) Represents a Flocker volume attached to a kubelet's host machine and exposed to the pod for its usage.
-This depends on the Flocker control service being running
+This depends on the Flocker control service being running.
 * `gce_persistent_disk` - (Optional) Represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 Provisioned by an admin.
-For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk)
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk).
 * `glusterfs` - (Optional) Represents a Glusterfs volume that is attached to a host and exposed to the pod.
 Provisioned by an admin.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md
+For more info see https://github.com/kubernetes/examples/tree/master/volumes/glusterfs#glusterfs.
 * `host_path` - (Optional) Represents a directory on the host.
 Provisioned by a developer or tester.
 This is useful for single-node development and testing only!
 On-host storage is not supported in any way and WILL NOT WORK in a multi-node cluster.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#hostpath)
 * `iscsi` - (Optional) Represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 Provisioned by an admin.
 * `local` - (Optional) Represents a local storage volume on the host.
 Provisioned by an admin.
-For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/storage/volumes/#local)
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/storage/volumes/#local).
 * `nfs` - (Optional) Represents an NFS mount on the host.
 Provisioned by an admin.
-For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs)
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs).
-* `photon_persistent_disk` - (Optional) Represents a PhotonController persistent disk attached and mounted on kubelets host machine
+* `photon_persistent_disk` - (Optional) Represents a PhotonController persistent disk attached and mounted on kubelets host machine.
-* `quobyte` - (Optional) Quobyte represents a Quobyte mount on the host that shares a pod's lifetime
+* `quobyte` - (Optional) Quobyte represents a Quobyte mount on the host that shares a pod's lifetime.
 * `rbd` - (Optional) Represents a Rados Block Device mount on the host that shares a pod's lifetime.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md
+For more info see https://kubernetes.io/docs/concepts/storage/volumes/#rbd.
-* `vsphere_volume` - (Optional) Represents a vSphere volume attached and mounted on kubelets host machine
+* `vsphere_volume` - (Optional) Represents a vSphere volume attached and mounted on kubelets host machine.

 ### `aws_elastic_block_store`